chucknouri/Documentation/_posts/first_steps/2019-03-15-general-use.md

 # General guide to Luos technology

-Luos is a simple and lightweight [distributed operating system](https://en.wikipedia.org/wiki/Distributed_operating_system) dedicated to embedded systems.
-It's a powerful tool using modularity to simplify and link any component or application code together as a [single system image](https://en.wikipedia.org/wiki/Single_system_image).
+Luos is a simple and lightweight [distributed operating system](https://en.wikipedia.org/wiki/Distributed_operating_system) dedicated to embedded systems and enabling microservices architecture for electronics.
+It's a powerful tool using modularity to simplify and link any hardware component or application code together as a [single system image](https://en.wikipedia.org/wiki/Single_system_image).
 This guide contains all the basic notions you will need to use, create and understand Luos technology.

 Luos is a low-level software technology uploaded into every [**nodes**](#node) of a device.
 It's composed of two main parts: